-The fiscal 2012 employer contribution rates are all based upon actuarial valuations performed at June 30, 2009.
-The employer contribution rates (expressed as a percent of covered payroll) for fiscal year 2012 will be 6.86% for State employees, 7.19% for Judges, 33.18% for State Police, 46.35% for Legislators and 2.69% for members of the Board of Governor's plan.
-The State's contribution for retired teachers is not expressed as a percent of payroll and is budgeted to be \$2,321,057 for fiscal year 2012.
+The fiscal 2013 employer contribution rates are all based upon actuarial valuations performed at June 30, 2009.
+The employer contribution rates (expressed as a percent of covered payroll) for fiscal year 2013 are 6.86% for State employees, 7.19% for Judges, 33.18% for State Police, and 2.69% for members of the Board of Governor's plan.
+Because of the funding status of the plan there is no contribution to the Legislators plan for fiscal year 2013.
+The State's contribution for retired teachers is not expressed as a percent of payroll and is budgeted to be \$2,321,057 for fiscal year 2013.